Does Xbox 360 Play Blu-ray? Guide to Alternatives & Solutions

 FAQs

-No. The Xbox 360 Slim, like all Xbox 360 models, does not include a Blu-ray drive.
-Its optical drive is DVD-based and can only play Xbox 360 game discs, selected original Xbox games, DVDs, and audio CDs.
-Blu-ray playback requires newer hardware, which was only introduced with the Xbox One series.
+No. Like all Xbox 360 models, the Xbox 360 Slim does not have a Blu-ray drive.
+Its optical drive can only play Xbox 360 game discs, selected original Xbox titles, DVDs, and audio CDs.
+Blu-ray playback requires newer hardware, and the older Xbox 360 simply doesn’t include it – this capability was only introduced with the Xbox One series.

 No. The Xbox 360 cannot recognize or use an external Blu-ray drive.
 The only add-on ever released was the HD DVD external drive, which is now discontinued and cannot play Blu-rays.